electronics-and-drives/skill-JSON/README.md

 an empty Skill list is equal to *nil*, which represents *false* in Skill.

-I spend little effort on the performance on the converting functions, because the JSON files that are considered in the on-top application are small.
+I spend little effort on the performance of the converting functions, because the JSON files that are considered in the on-top application are small.